TheGrizzMD/nonsteamutil/README.md

 This is a python utility to add a standalone game or application as a non-steam game to Steam within SteamOS for the Steam Deck (Does not work with Windows).

-I wanted the functionality to add a standalone application as a non-steam game without needing another application like Steam Rom Manger or BoilR.
+I wanted the functionality to add a standalone application as a non-steam game without the need for another application like Steam Rom Manger or BoilR.

 Most of the code is from [scottrice](https://github.com/scottrice)'s [Pysteam](https://github.com/scottrice/pysteam) and [Ice](https://github.com/scottrice/Ice)   projects, with a small part from [CorporalQuesadilla](https://github.com/CorporalQuesadilla)'s [Steam-Shortcut-Manager](https://github.com/CorporalQuesadilla/Steam-Shortcut-Manager) as well to increment the AppID IIRC.